mxagar/generative_ai_udacity/06_RAGs_DeepDive/01_RAG_from_Scratch/README.md

 - Projects: collections of traces or logs from our application.
 - Playground: a space where run queries can be observed in detail and retried with different parameters.
 - Prompts: collection of prompts, obtained and saved from the Playground; we can create different versions (public or private) and pull them in our code.
-- Datasets and Experiments: ...
+- Datasets and Experiments: we can store datasets (typically, QA pairs) and perform evaluations/experiments with different LLM configurations (prompt, model type, etc.) by using those predefined datasets.
+Everything can be uploaded programmatically via the LangSmith SDK.
 - Annotation Queues: ...
 - Automations and Online Evaluation: ..
 - Dashboards: ...